vim-advent-calendar/vimways.org/content/2018/tejr-runtime-hackery.md

 Applying this process rigorously can shave a lot of wasted time from your Vim startup process.
-This was the main design goal for autoloading, as the Vim plugin ecosystem—and users’ startup times—grew towards the first release of the feature in Vim 7.0.
+This was the main design goal for autoloading, as the Vim plugin ecosystem grew towards the first release of the feature in Vim 7.0.

 Carefully examining what needs to load, and when—along with some careful experimentation—will make clearer to you what code can have its loading